Generators

 Generate a pivot table migration for a many-to-many relationship.
 No model or seeder is created — pivot tables are typically managed directly through the join table.

-The table name is used to derive foreign key column names: each underscore-separated segment is singularized to produce the FK name.
+The table name is used to derive two foreign key column names: the last underscore-separated segment is singularized for one FK, and everything before it forms the other.
 For example, user_roles produces user_id and role_id.
+The table name must contain at least two segments (an underscore) or the command errors out.

 Example: